nrfconnect/sdk-nrf/applications/nrf_desktop/doc/board.rst

 *************

 The module uses Zephyr's :ref:`zephyr:gpio_api` driver to set the pin state.
-For this reason, set the :option:`CONFIG_GPIO` option.
+For this reason, set the :kconfig:`CONFIG_GPIO` option.

 For every configuration, you must define the :file:`port_state_def.h` file in the board-specific directory in the application configuration directory.